pranav-P92/AWS-SAA/README.md

 ### Amazon EMR (Elastic MapReduce)

-- It is used to process and analyze **huge amounts of data** using big data frameworks.
+- used to process and analyze **huge amounts of data** using big data frameworks.

 | Component | Purpose |
 | --- | --- |